xcp-ng/xcp-ng-org/docs/guides.md

 ### Secure Boot and the UEFI Firmware Menu in the Guest

 Disabling **and** enabling Secure Boot from the UEFI firmware menu inside the guest VM is explicitly disallowed on XCP-ng so as to ensure that guest users can not tamper with the Secure Boot policy set by the host administrator.
+This differs from enabling Secure Boot on physical hardware because that is typically done through the UEFI menu.
+On XCP-ng, instead, that privilege is given only to host administrators through the `uefistored` daemon and `varstored-tools` package.

 Changes to the UEFI secure boot state in the UEFI menu will be ignored in favor of the host administrator's configuration.
-For example, deselecting **Attempt Secure Boot** will not disable Secure Boot on the next boot.
+For example, deselecting **Attempt Secure Boot** will not disable Secure Boot on the next boot, although it would do so in physical hardware.

 If disabling Secure Boot by removing keys via Custom Mode is attempted in the UEFI firmware menu, an error will display stating **Only Physical Presence User could delete NAME_OF_KEY in custom mode! **.
 For example, if attempting to remove the **PK**: